kapil-pandey/LeetCode_Js_Solutions/README.md

 # LeetCode_Js_Solutions

-This repo was created to practise programming questions.
-It contains solution of programing question taken from a well known site i.e LeetCode
+This repo contains  solutions written in JavaScript to questions taken from a well known programming site i.e. LeetCode .
+All the questions can be found here https://leetcode.com/problems/